lupyuen/nuttx-rust-app/README.md

 [(root-riscv64.cfg is here)](https://github.com/lupyuen/nuttx-ox64/raw/main/nuttx.cfg)

-Which fails because the main() function is missing!
+hello_rust failed to load because the main() function is missing!

 So we change this in hello_rust_main.rs...